iofoundry/ontology/maintenance/Terms for maintenance reference ontology.md

 ## Proposed definitions (not yet in agreed format) - in same order as list above.

 ### Qualified person
-- rdfs:label:
-- superclass: material entity> object> person> qualified person
+rdfs:label: qualified person
-- acronym:
-- example:
-- adaptedFrom:
-- directSource:
-- source:
-- Natural Language Definition: a person qualified to perform a specific process or taks
-- First Order Logic Definition:
-- Semi-Formal Natural Language Definition:
-- elucidation:
-- explanatoryNote:
-- comment: Under discussion - see issue #7 in MaintenanceDev git
+iof-av:naturalLanguageDefinition: qualified person: a person qualified to perform a specific process or task iof-av:isPrimitive: false iof-av:firstOrderLogicDefinition: to come iof-av:semiFormalNaturalLanguageDefinition: 'qualified person': every  instance of ‘qualified person’ is defined as exactly an instance of ‘person’ that ‘participates in at some time’ some ‘maintenance activity’ and 'satifies' some 'qualification'

 ### Primary Function